tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-01-Ins_Welcome.md

 * Today's lesson will tie together the concepts and coding solutions from the previous day into a single robust trading framework that can produce an end-to-end implementation of a trading dashboard with working metrics.

-* The goal of today's lesson is to demonstrate how to architect and implement a full stack trading application (back-end and front-end functionality), and also dispel the esoteric nature of developing a production-level algorithmic trading application.

 * This lesson will primarily focus on developing the *infrastructure* of the trading framework and therefore will not contain as much domain-specific trading knowledge.

 * Review sessions will be geared towards allowing students to ask as many questions as possible.
 Questions should be prioritized over instructor posed review questions.
 While we want to provide as much opportunity as possible for students to ask questions, it is also important that the class is paced so that all material is covered.